-The details of work are at best enumerated below, but be noted that the Contract includes all works and services although not specifically mentioned herein, but are needed to fully complete the Project:
+The project covers the supply of labor, materials and equipment necessary for the CONSTRUCTION OF CFR ACCESS ROAD & EXPANSION OF APRON.
+The details of work are best enumerated below, however, it is understood that the contract includes all works and services though not specifically mentioned herein, but are needed to fully complete the project shall be undertaken by the Contractor.